Journeying Through Regenerative Living: A Student's Experience in Jamaica

 The Classroom Versus the Outdoors

-What were some changes that may have required flexibility and adaptability?
+What changes required flexibility and adaptability?

-No readily available WIFI and telecommunications
+No readily available Wi-Fi or telecommunications.

-The dissolution of individuality in sharing space and purpose as part of a community
+The dissolution of individuality in sharing space and purpose as part of a community.

-Using compost toilets
+Using compost toilets.

-Sharing space with wildlife
+Sharing space with wildlife.

 Embodied Learning and Education